jamiephan/HeroesOfTheStorm_TryMode2.0/docs/usage.md

     <type>
     	Required:	true
     	Type:		integer/string
-    	Usage:		Set the type of the property to be get / modified.
-Please refer to the table above.
+    	Usage:		The property type to get or modify.
+See the table above.
     [value]
     	Required:	false
     	Type:		float